 AS I WRITE THIS POST, I have that warm, fuzzy, slightly smug feeling that comes from landing an amazing deal.
 I just purchased a smart, gently used Tallia Uomo men’s suit that normally sells in the luxury department store Nordstrom’s for over $500 for only .99 cents (plus $13.00 shipping) on eBay.
-As an experienced thrifter, I get that feeling quite often.
+As an experienced thrift shopper, I get that feeling quite often.
 Should you buy used suits online?
 Let me share why I think you should:

-My thrifting habit started ‘back in the day’ when suits were standard business attire (long, long before hoodie-wearing Facebook executives were invented).
+My thrifting habit started ‘back in the day’ when suits were standard business attire (long before hoodie-wearing Facebook executives were invented).
 I was working in the corporate offices of a major clothing manufacturer in New York City’s famed Garment District.
 Because I was a desk-bound ‘pencil pusher’ I had to wear a suit daily, paid for with my modest salary.
 However, I would interact daily with company salesmen who wore beautiful, expertly tailored suits.
 Unlike ‘pencil pushers’ like me, they had an expense account for their clothing purchases.
-Being in the garment district, I would also see top designers like Oscar De LaRenta, Bill Blass, Ralph Lauren and Calvin Klein noshing at local eateries during lunch hour wearing stylish suits that were well beyond my pay grade.
+Being in the garment district, I would also see top menswear designers such as Oscar De LaRenta, Bill Blass, Ralph Lauren and Calvin Klein noshing at local eateries during lunch hour wearing stylish suits that were well beyond my pay grade.
 This taught me that all men’s suits are not created equal.
 Needless to say, I cultivated a taste for quality clothing that I soon discovered could be satisfied by frequenting my local thrift shops.

 Four Reasons Why You Should Buy Used Men’s Suits Online